Skip to main content

 Mantine

-2. 2.Replace @mantine/core imports with the appropriate @ninna-ui/* package
+2. 2.Replace @mantine/* imports with appropriate @ninna-ui/* packages

-3. 3.Replace createTheme() with a CSS theme preset import — no JS config needed
+3. 3.Replace createTheme() with CSS theme preset import - no JS config needed

 From